sethgrid/tableCrud/README.md

 Take a look at the following two code samples on how to use tableCrud.
 The first example is of its use.
 The second example is how to generate the table cruds.

-Currently, the package only creates getters and only recognizes columns that are varchar, int, and tinyint (bool).
+Currently, the package only creates getters (for any column) and a transactional post.
+Currently, it only recognizes columns that are varchar, int, and tinyint (bool).

 ### Usage